viticano/Skater/doc/overview.rst

 '''''''''''''''''''''''''''''

-PyInterpret
+lynxes
 ~~~~~~~~~~~~~~~~

-PyInterpret is a python package for model agnostic interpretation of predictive models.
+lynxes is a python package for model agnostic interpretation of predictive models.
 With lynxes, you can unpack the internal
 mechanics of arbitrary models; as long as you can obtain inputs, and use a function to obtain outputs, you can use lynxes to learn
 about the models internal decision criteria.